 Safety in the Abel Tasman

-The Abel Tasman is the safest and most accessible of NZ’s national parks
+The Abel Tasman is the safest and most accessible of New Zealand’s national parks

-The Abel Tasman has a fantastic safety record, thanks largely to the care and attention paid to safety by the commercial operators.
+The Abel Tasman National Park has a fantastic safety record, thanks largely to the care and attention paid to safety by the commercial operators.

-The only hazards within the Abel Tasman are natural, with crime being low to non-existent.
+The only hazards within the park are natural, with crime being low to non-existent.
 You don’t need the outdoor survival skills of Bear Grylls to enjoy a safe and comfortable outdoor experience in the Abel Tasman National Park.

 Keeping Yourself Safe